brunoclpinto/BUFY/README.md

 at your option.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project is licensed under the same dual license terms.
-- `config backups` prints numbered configuration snapshots sorted by newest first; each entry shows the creation timestamp and optional note.
-Use `config restore` to select one from the list.